-Another thing I found to be a gift in the Israel Police is that the entire Israel Police is under one command axis – including the armed police.
-Above that, the Israel Police has one IT unit that provides service to the entire police force.
-This means that you can easily create “one desktop” that everyone works on, and then you actually have one ability to make a quick reform across the whole police force, use everything that happens in each of the stations as a 1-day data, and perform agile learning that doesn't take years, and wait until a paper comes out, and then assimilate it, and it takes 4 years, and by then the General Commissioner has long since retired.
-But to produce something that can be quickly learned across the entire police force.
-For that to happen without having years of implementation, I actually decided that a police station would only be measured by this.
+Another thing I found to be beneficial is that the entire Israel Police – including the armed police – is under one command axis.
+Moreover, the Israel Police has one IT unit that provides service to the entire police force.
+This means that you can easily create one “desktop” that everyone works on.
+You then are able to make one rapid reform across the whole police force.
+You can use all the data about what happens at each of the stations in a single “data day” and learn quickly.
+It doesn’t take years.
+You don’t have to wait until an article comes out and then assimilate the information, which can take four years, and by then the General Commissioner has long since retired.
+You can produce something that can be learned quickly across the entire police force.
+For that to happen, without going through years of implementation, I decided that a police station would be assessed only according to this method [of studying the daily organizational data].
 Period.
-Meaning, a station that wants to excel, must excel in theoutcomes.
-So basically, it must be evidence-based policing by definition.
-Another thing I was very hesitant about, because some told me: Look, it sounds interesting, but when it's December 2015, it's impossible to start the 2016 work year using this method already, let’s create learning in 2016, get everyone into this mindset, and then start working this way from 2017 onwards.
-And I remembered from the presentation Simon sent me that everything that has to do with problems related to the police, even if it's the treatments that are derived from it or the solutions for that matter or the outputs and inputs you invest to make it happen, are at an extremely elementary level, it still works…
+That means a police station that wants to excel must excel in its outcomes.
+It must be defined as evidence-based policing.
+There was one thing I was hesitant about.
+People told me: “That sounds interesting, but it’s already December 2015, it’s impossible to start the 2016 work year already using this method.
+Let’s start learning in 2016, get everyone into this mindset, and then start working this way from 2017 onwards.”
+But I remembered from the presentation that Simon sent me that had to do with all the problems related to the police, the treatments and solutions derived, the outputs and the inputs you invest to make it happen – everything is at an extremely elementary level.
+It still works…

-Simon: It’s better than nothing
+Simon: It’s better than nothing.

-Roni: Better than nothing.
-Then I said to myself, let’s not waste this year, it’s precious in the term of a General Commissioner, let’s not waste this year, we will assume that this year the result will be partial, but this year will be an experiment, it’s not all that complicated to explain to people, we will get plans that are not so sophisticated, but we will already begin the learning.
-So, there will be brilliant stations that will do amazing things, there will be mediocre stations, there will be weak stations, but the overall organization will already produce better results than last year.
-I said to myself: If research says so, let’s try.
+Roni: Right, it’s better than nothing.
+Then I said to myself, let’s not waste this year.
+It’s precious in the term of a General Commissioner.
+Let’s not waste this year.
+We assume that this year the results will be partial, but this year will be an experiment.
+It’s not that complicated to explain to people.
+We have plans that are not so sophisticated, and we can already start the learning process.
+So, there will be brilliant stations that will do amazing things, there will be mediocre stations, there will be weak stations, but overall, the organization will produce better results than it did last year.
+I said to myself: If the research supports it, let’s try it.

-Badi: Roni, so that we can move forward, since we know your work from up close, maybe you can give some background to people who do not know what you are going into.
-Because you're describing how you started to implement all sorts of things, so what did the police do beforehand?
+Badi: Roni, moving forward, we know your work from up close, but maybe you can give some background to people who are not familiar with what you have done.
+You’re describing how you began to implement all sorts of things.
+What did the police do before that?

-Roni: Beforehand, the police measured all its excellence through outputs under a perception that says that the determining factor is the offender’s chances of being caught.
-A General Commissioner who fights a full-fledged war, even against the President of the Supreme Court, who tells him it wasn't even legally sound, and, in fact, that's the police perception, and the police believes in.
-There is a system that manages it accordingly.
-There is a consulting firm being paid a lot of money that accompanies this process, and, although there has been no General Commissioner for six months, there's an acting General Commissioner, and we work under the old method.
+Roni: Before, the police force measured success based on the idea that the most important thing is apprehending an offender.
+The General Commissioner fought a full-fledged war, even against the President of the Supreme Court, who told him that this approach wasn’t legally sound.
+But in fact, that’s the approach in the police force, and the police believe in it.
+There is a whole system managed according to this idea.
+There is a consulting firm being paid a lot of money that accompanies this process.
+Even though there had been no General Commissioner for six months, there was an acting General Commissioner, and they were still working under the old approach.